YoussefKamal098/note-verse/README.md

 ### 1. **Unit Tests**

 - Implement unit tests for both backend routes (API endpoints) and frontend components.
-This will ensure that your codebase remains stable and is less prone to regressions.
+This will ensure that codebase remains stable and is less prone to regressions.

 ### 2. **Authentication**